Brand Name Diane-35 Common Name cyproterone - ethinyl estradiol

 What form(s) does this medication come in?

-Each beige, round, biconvex, sugar-coated tablet contains cyproterone acetate 2 mg and ethinyl estradiol 0.035 mg.
+Each beige, round, biconvex, sugar-coated tablet contains 2 mg of cyproterone acetate and 0.035 mg of ethinyl estradiol.
 Nonmedicinal ingredients: cornstarch, lactose, magnesium stearate, povidone, and talc; tablet coating: calcium carbonate, ferric oxide yellow, glycerol, polyethylene glycol, povidone, sucrose, talc, titanium dioxide, and wax.

 Who should NOT take this medication?